dimdenGD/chrome-lens-ocr/README.md

 # Chrome Lens OCR
-Package to use Google Lens OCR for free, via API used in Chromium.
+Library to use Google Lens OCR for free, via API used in Chromium.
+This doesn't require running a headless browser, and is much faster than using Puppeteer or similar.
+It's set up to work without any options, there's no need to be authorized.

 ## Installation
 ```bash